gcharvi31/NYU_CSCI-GA_2560/lab4/README.md

-# kNN, Naive Bayes and kMeans'
+# kNN, Naive Bayes and kMeans
 A python program demonstrating three supervised learning algorithms: kNN, Naive Bayes and kMeans Compute Precision and Recall for each label in the test data